-CHAIRMAN DIRECTOR business consultant for over 6 years, specializing in private and public equity financing.
+CHAIRMAN DIRECTOR Dimitrios (James) holds a Bcomm in finance and has been a business consultant for over 6 years, specializing in private and public equity financing.
 Prior to this, Dimitrios was an Investment Advisor for 8 years.

-Andreas Becker DIRECTOR Andreas has been involved in the mining sector for the last 15 years, both as an investor and consultant to junior mining companies.
-He brings a strong financial background and financing capabilities through his network, which he built over the last 10 years as managing partner of German Mining Networks.
-Prior to entering the mining sector, he worked as an analyst at Morgan Stanley.
-Andreas holds a B.Sc. in International Business Administration from Frankfurt School of Finance & Management.
+Andreas Becker DIRECTOR Andreas has been involved in the mining sector for the last 15 years, as an investor and consultant, and brings strong financing capabilities through his network as managing partner of German Mining Networks.
+Andreas previously worked as an analyst at Morgan Stanley, and he holds a B.Sc. in International Business Administration from Frankfurt School of Finance & Management.